toarnabtrainer/Oracle_Notes/Oracle-2 Korth SQL Chapter-4.md

 -- String Operations
 select customer_name, customer_street
 from customer
-where customer_street like "%Main%";
+where customer_street like '%Main%';

 select customer_name, customer_street
 from customer
-where customer_street like "%ai%";
+where customer_street like '%ai%';
 </pre>
 <hr>
 <pre>